chris22smith/chris22smith.github.io/src/blog/the-web-20-concept-the-basics.md

 With Web 2.0 your web presence goes way beyond what you put on your site.
 You now need to look at review sites, forums, online communities, social networking communities - in short, anywhere where people can make reference to you.

-When you're looking to launch a <a href="https://www.chris-smith-web.com/wp" target="_blank">new web project</a> make sure it fits into the world of Web 2.0 or risk being left behind.
+When you're looking to launch a new web project make sure it fits into the world of Web 2.0 or risk being left behind.

 <strong>Want to know more?</strong>